 With these lodges, not only are there stylistic commonalities, but both are on the lowest end of the ‘Deluxe’ price spectrum, offer a similar level of thematic immersion, and are going to appeal to the same type of guests.
 At least, that’s what we think.
 These are two of our absolute favorite Walt Disney World resort hotels (evidenced by taking the #1 & #3 spots on our Walt Disney World Deluxe Resorts Rankings), and even though they are on opposite ends of property, the comparison makes sense.
 (Again, we think.)

 As with our last comparison, in this posts, we use 6 elements of two different Walt Disney World hotels to determine which is “the best.”
-(We’ve supplemented transportation with location this time, due to the differences between these lodges.)
 Okay, with that, it’s time to compare and contrast…

 Theme: Animal Kingdom Lodge – When you’re comparing the thematic creme de la creme, there really can be no loser.
 Actually, I feel guilty about not calling this one a push, because I really do find these to be the #1 and #2 themed resorts at Walt Disney World.
 With both, it’s not just about the grandeur of the cavernous lobbies, either.
 Both hotels have myriad quiet corners where you can escape the hustle of Walt Disney World and be transported to another time and place.

-Wilderness Lodge is no slouch in its own right, with Artist Point, Whispering Canyon Cafe, Territory Lounge, and Roaring Fork all being formidable options, but we think each of them is inferior to its respective counterpart at Animal Kingdom Lodge.
-(Arguably with the exception of Territory Lounge.)
-If anyone can make a case for Wilderness Lodge being better in terms of dining, we’d love to hear it!
+Wilderness Lodge is no slouch in its own right, with Artist Point, Whispering Canyon Cafe, Territory Lounge, Geyser Point Bar & Grill, and Roaring Fork all being formidable options, but we think each of them is objectively inferior to its respective counterpart at Animal Kingdom Lodge.

 Transportation/Location: Wilderness Lodge – This one was probably a foregone conclusion, right?
 After all, location is commonly the downfall of Animal Kingdom Lodge in any comparison like this.
 It could win every other head-to-head battle, but for so many guests, this is the deal-breaker.

-Pools: Animal Kingdom Lodge – On our list of the Top 10 Pools at Walt Disney World, the two lodges rank rather modestly, at numbers 5 and 6.
-While we give the edge of Animal Kingdom Lodge in that post (that post explicitly ranked Kidani Village’s pool #5, but left off Uzima Pool–which would’ve ranked about the same–to avoid redundancy), it is worth noting that construction on Boulder Ridge Cove at Wilderness Lodge remains ongoing, and with its completion in Summer 2017, it should give Wilderness Lodge a bump.
-I still don’t think it would be enough to bump it past Animal Kingdom Lodge, especially if you count Kidani Village’s pool, too.
+Pools: Animal Kingdom Lodge – On our list of the Top 10 Pools at Walt Disney World, the two lodges rank rather modestly, at numbers 5 and 9.
+We give the edge of Animal Kingdom Lodge in that post, but that post explicitly ranked Kidani Village’s pool #5, and left off Uzima Pool to avoid redundancy.